Key highlights

 What is a primary domain?

 A primary domain is the main domain name assigned to your hosting account.
-This is the default domain used to identify your account and is also the one you use to log into your hosting control panel.
-Unlike add-on or parked domains, there can only be one primary domain on a single hosting account.
-It serves as the central point for managing your hosting services, while other domains (like add-ons or parked domains) can be added and managed alongside it.
+It is the default domain used to identify your account and to log into your hosting control panel.
+Unlike add-on or parked domains, a hosting account can have only one primary domain, which serves as the central point for managing DNS, disk space and IP addresses.

 What is a sub-domain?